Vokamrecom/MaternityHospitalTest/README.md

 # Postman Collection
 A Postman collection (in .json format) is included in the archive for testing the API.

-Import the collection file(Demo.postman_collection.json) into Postman.
+Import the collection file(Maternity Hospital API Demo.postman_collection.json) into Postman.
 Execute the requests as per the documentation.